justArale/icon-library/README.md

 # project-icons

-SVG-Icons for all my projects
+SVG-Icons as components for my projects